Ty France Player Props: Mariners vs. Cardinals

-Ty France -- with a slugging percentage of .378 in his past 10 games, including no home runs) -- will be in action for the Seattle Mariners against the St. Louis Cardinals, with Miles Mikolas on the hill, on April 22 at 9:40 PM ET.
+On Sunday, Ty France (.343 slugging percentage in past 10 games, with no home runs) and the Seattle Mariners face the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
+First pitch is at 4:10 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Cardinals.
+He had a hitless showing in his last game (0-for-3) against the Cardinals.

 Ty France Game Info & Props vs. the Cardinals